lcampsteijnh/compphys/README.md

 ## 2D Ising Model

-In **Project 4**, we study the thermodynamical properties of the two-dimensional Ising model on a square lattice using Metropolis Monte Carlo sampling and OpenMP parallelisation.
+We study the thermodynamical properties of the two-dimensional Ising model on a square lattice using Metropolis Monte Carlo sampling and OpenMP parallelisation.
 We investigate finite-size effects, equilibration behaviour, energy distributions, and estimate the critical temperature \(T_c\) in the thermodynamic limit.

 ### Objectives